 Complex Trauma and PTSD Symptoms and Conditions

-Complex PTSD and PTSD symptoms will become apparent mentally, emotionally and physically.
+Trauma symptoms and conditions will become apparent mentally, emotionally and physically.
 Whichever way trauma enters the body or mind, all aspects of the human psyche are involved.

 Once the energy is negatively discharged through the symptoms mentioned above, the nervous system often spirals into a depressed state accompanied by lethargy, deadness, disconnection, exhaustion, complex syndromes, and depression.

-An Overview of Complex PTSD and PTSD Symptoms:
+An Overview of Complex PTSD and Trauma Symptoms:

 flash-backs and nightmares